 He also told you that,

-“The mouth of a pauper is full of sweet words and promises to bring heavens at women door step.
-But in practice, to make you experience paradise on earth is a reality they wish for and no daughter of mine will marry such low lifer when I am alive”
+“The mouth of a pauper is full of sweet words and promises to bring heaven to a woman’s door step.
+But in practice, to make a woman experience paradise on earth is impossible.
+No daughter of mine will marry such low lifer when I am alive”

 After you were taken, I waited to see if luck could shine your return on me.
 I found myself in the open space of major markets daily, hoping to see your figure jump at me.
 When it became unbearable, when missing you became unimaginable, I did what I promised you never to do no matter what.
 I found my way to your father’s door step.
 Sadly though, I didn’t make it beyond your gate before I was accused of theft.
 At the police station where I was locked up, your father showed up once and promised to show me the direction to hell.